Murder and Retribution in Kentucky, July 1864

 Military Order #59

-Gen. Stephen Burbridge, the federal military commander of Kentucky and a Commonwealth native, issued Order #59 on July 16: “Whenever an unarmed Union citizen is murdered, four guerrillas will be selected from the prison and publicly shot to death at the most convenient place near the scene of the outrages.”
-3 It is the blurred line between captured “guerrillas” and ordinary Confederate soldiers that has led to the general’s reputation as “The Butcher of Kentucky.”
+Gen. Stephen Burbridge, federal military commander of Kentucky and a Commonwealth native, issued Order #59 on July 16: “Whenever an unarmed Union citizen is murdered, four guerrillas will be selected from the prison and publicly shot to death at the most convenient place near the scene of the outrages.”
+3 The blurred line between captured “guerrillas” and ordinary Confederate soldiers led to the general’s reputation as “The Butcher of Kentucky.”

 Repercussions